 Students who drop one or more courses will lose the institutional scholarship aid for such courses.
 Students will not receive scholarships for courses that do not count toward their degree program, or for courses repeated due to failure.
 These scholarships are awarded on a first come, first served basis to students who meet the following requirements:

 - Students must complete and submit the Financial Aid Application – Planning Your Finances at Erskine Theological Seminary before the beginning of each academic year.

 - Students must submit a “Letter of Good Standing” from their church/denomination or current military orders.

-Students who drop a course(s) (prior to the drop/add deadline) or withdraw from a course(s) (after the drop/add deadline, but prior to the end of the semester) will lose their institutional scholarship for that course(s).
-The awards will be revoked and the students may be required to repay all or a portion of their institutional scholarship.
+Students who withdraw from a course(s) (after the drop/add deadline, but prior to the end of the semester) will lose their institutional scholarship for that course(s).
+The awards will be revoked, and the students may be required to repay all or a portion of their institutional scholarship.

 Institutional Refund & Repayment Policy

 Tuition will be refunded on a pro rata basis for the time in attendance up to a maximum of 50% of elapsed instructional time.
 Students who remain enrolled, but withdraw from one or more courses after the drop/add deadline, will receive a refund of tuition and fees based upon the date that the completed and signed Course Withdrawal form is received in the Registrar’s Office and in accord with the schedule below:

 Instructional time elapsed at time of withdrawal refund:

 - Up through 5% Refund of 95%